waldolin/ai-masterdream-copilot/README.md

 ![failure](./images/10.png)

 As you can see the failure of picture, it will cost me around 4 hours to wait for labelling on the datasets and so on.
+I have asked the specialist of Google who say sometime it will fail by tuning, and he suggest me to upload the model for in-app purchase or service by calling to pay.

 I have trained the LoRA tuning model using "Gemma 2: 2B" and "Llama 3.1: 8B", as well as "Chinese Llama 3: TAIDE-LX-8B".
 Initially, I intended to use "Gemma 2: 9B", but due to the delay of shipping delivery and power failures for three times, I had no choice but to upload the LoRA tuning model in Gemma 2B with tears in my eyes.